Skip to main content

 The results of this study offer an optimistic view for the development of a peatland restoration agenda in Scotland in terms of public support.
 However, it also shows that it is important to ensure that such agenda recognizes the need to provide appropriate and sufficient information that the public can understand and relate to.

-You can find out more information in the press release on the SRUC website.
+You can find out more information about New research shows Scottish public supports investments to restore peatlands on the SRUC website.

 Adobe Acrobat Reader is the free, trusted leader for reliably viewing, annotating and signing PDFs.